 Add the two together (£200 to fly to Amsterdam and £600 to fly to Cancun) and you have pretty much the same price as I paid as a travel hacker!

 That doesn’t seem like such a great deal, especially when you factor in that I had to surrender 61,000 points (which I’d had to spend a shit tonne of hard cash to accumulate).

-So why the hell would anyone want to try travel hacking in the UK?
+So why the hell would anyone want to try collecting points?

 Photo by Ruben Schade.

 It’s a good question…but for which I have two good answers: